Standard Shipping: £5.99 - Free Shipping on Orders Over £60!

 What is a Sourdough Starter?

-Ingredients
+Ingredients & Equipment

-• Whole wheat or rye flour (for Day 1): 100 g
+• Flour: Whole wheat or rye flour (for Day 1), then all-purpose wheat flour for feedings.

-• Filtered or non-chlorinated water (lukewarm): 100 ml
+• Water: Filtered or non-chlorinated water (lukewarm).

-Step-by-step Instructions
+Step-by-Step Instructions

 Day 1 — Mix